pazerW/alfred-workflows-tyme-starttask-serach/README.md

 keyword: oms

+Update：

+Update different calendars added to iCal based on the folder where the project is located in OmniFocus; You need to manually add calendars in iCloud and set up a relationship between folders and calendars.

 ### OmniFocus Set Task Due Time and Now Tag

 For selected tasks in OmniFocus, add the "Now" tag and update the due time to the current time.